| |

 to be assessed or diagnosed.
 Hence, it is said in this

-article that an assessment is important in order to
+article that an assessment is important in order to provide

-the circulatory system will be exploited as well.
+will be exploited as well.

 Farncombe.
 M. (2005).
 Dyspnea: Assessment and Treatment.